 Oil – Use coconut oil for that authentic taste.
 In case you don’t have it, use any vegetable oil.

 Curry Leaves – Use fresh curry leaves for the best flavor.
-It adds a nice South Indian touch to the recipe.
+It adds a lovely South Indian touch to the recipe.

-Spice Powders – To add a little more taste, add coriander powder, turmeric powder, Kashmiri red chili powder, and black pepper powder.
+Spice Powders – To add a bit of taste, add coriander powder, turmeric powder, Kashmiri red chili powder, and black pepper powder.

-Coconut Paste – This is the ingredient that makes it different from the other chicken curries.
-Grind chopped fresh coconut with a little water in a high-speed blender to make coconut paste.
+Coconut Paste – This ingredient makes it different from the other chicken curries.
+Grind chopped fresh coconut with water in a high-speed blender to make coconut paste.

 If fresh coconut is not available, use frozen coconut.
 You will get it in the freezer section of any Indian grocery store.